SithLord34/question-answering-system/README.md

 ### About BERT
 BERT (Biderectional Encoder Representations from Transformers) It is a natural language processing model.
+It was developed by researchers at Google in 2018.